Topological Hochschild homology of truncated Brown-Peterson spectra I: Introduction

 We now outline our approach to computing $\THH_*(\taf)$ in the sequels to this paper.
 There is a cube of Bockstein spectral sequences

 where we use the abbreviation $M/x\implies M$ for the Bockstein spectral sequence with signature

 where $M\in \{H\mathbb{Z}_{(3)},k(1),k(2),\taf/3,\taf/v_1,\taf/v_2,\taf\}.$ Here we write $\taf/x$ for the cofiber of a representative of an element $x\in \pi_{2k}\taf$ regarded as a $\taf$-module map $\Sigma^{2k}\taf\to \taf$.
-In the sequels to this paper, we plan to compute $\THH_*(\taf ;M)$ for $M=\taf/3$ and $M=\taf/v_1$ by comparing faces of the cube of Bockstein spectral sequences to the topological Hochschild-May spectral sequence \cite{AKS18} and the Brun spectral sequence \cite{Hon20}, which compute the diagonals of the faces of the cube directly.
-Finally, we plan to compute $\THH_*(\taf)$ by again comparing the topological Hochschild--May spectral sequence to the relevant Bockstein spectral sequences.
+In the sequels to this paper, we plan to compute $\THH_*(\taf ;M)$ for $M=\taf/3$ and $M=\taf/v_1$ by comparing the edges of the cube of Bockstein spectral sequences to the Hochschild--May spectral sequence \cite{AKS18} and the Brun spectral sequence \cite{Hon20}, which compute the diagonals of the faces of the cube directly.
+Finally, we plan to compute $\THH_*(\taf)$ by again comparing the Hochschild--May spectral sequence to the relevant Bockstein spectral sequences in addition to cosimplicial descent techniques.